 In the aftermath of acne, some patients experience “acne scarring.”
 This is when the skin displays an inflammatory response to previous acne (whiteheads, cysts, nodules, etc) and physical intervention such as picking or popping.
-Acne scarring can occur in many different forms, and some patients may experience more than one type of scarring.
-It’s important to consider what type of acne scarring you have in order to determine the best treatment regimen.
+Acne scars can occur in many different forms, and some patients may experience more than one type of scarring.
+It’s important to consider what type of acne scars you have in order to determine the best treatment regimen.

 Types of Scarring